Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Shakespeare's Globe

-Probably London's most famous theatre, Shakespeare's Globe is another open-air experience, and though it's not the original theatre, it replicates the original playing conditions Shakespeare and his actors would have known.
-The roof takes a wooden 'O' shape (hence its nickname 'this Wooden O', leaving the audience exposed to the elements, and there's room for up to 700 'groundlings' to stand in the yard (seating is available too).
+Probably London's most famous theatre, Shakespeare's Globe is another open-air experience, and though it's not the original Elizabethan theatre, it replicates the original playing conditions Shakespeare and his actors would have known.
+The roof takes a wooden 'O' shape (hence its nickname 'this Wooden O'), leaving the audience exposed to the elements, and there's room for up to 700 'groundlings' to stand in the yard (seating is available too).

 The above are the only full season outdoor theatre experiences that we know of, though some venues offer pop-up theatre experiences throughout the summer:

-Outdoor live music in London
+Outdoor live music in London: summer 2025

 Outdoor activities London: exterior of Opera Holland Park